-Due to ongoing security concerns, U.S. (DOS) and Canada (GAC) advise avoiding all travel to this country.
-U.K. (FCO) and Australia (DFAT) advise reconsidering travel (or avoiding nonessential travel) to this country.
-Note: As of September 1, 2017, U.S. passports will be invalid for travel to, through, and within North Korea; special passport validation may be granted under limited circumstances.
+Due to the risk of arbitrary detention and ongoing security concerns, US (DOS) and Canada (GAC) advise avoiding all travel to this country.
+UK (FCO) and Australia (DFAT) advise reconsidering travel (or avoiding nonessential travel) to this country.

 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

 Negligible risk of violent crime exists throughout the country.

 Low risk of petty crime exists throughout the country, mainly in Pyongyang International Airport and public markets.

 National incidence data on traffic-related injury or death are not available.